Khushnid/AtlassianHelper/README.md

 # AtlassianHelper
-This swift package manager makes easy to work with JIRA API(soon Trello)
+This swift package manager makes easy to work with JIRA and Trello API

-## Features
+## Features Jira

 * Authorizing using basic auth type
 * Getting the list of tasks from Jira Board
 * Adding new Jira Task(Add Project Key)

+## Features Trello

+* Fetch boards using Key and Token
+* Fetch lists using boardID(obtained from board request)
+* Fetch cards using listID(obtained from list request)

 ## Requirements